EnvironmentOntology/environmental-exposure-ontology/README.md

 ### Modeling

-The model we are using is aligned with the environmental conditions model in PhenoPackets.
+The model we are using is aligned with the environmental conditions model in Phenopackets.
 We attempt to follow ExO where possible.

 We treat exposures as events; in ontological terms, they are types of `occurrents`.
 Specifically, they are interactions between a `receptor`